Blood vessel: Structure

 Capillaries consist of a single layer of endothelial cells with a supporting subendothelium consisting of a basement membrane and connective tissue.

-When blood vessels connect to form a region of diffuse vascular supply it is called an anastomosis.
-Anastomoses provide critical alternative routes for blood to flow in case of blockages.

-Leg veins have valves which prevent backflow of the blood being pumped against gravity by the surrounding muscles.
+When blood vessels connect to form a region of diffuse vascular supply, it is called an anastomosis.
+Anastomoses provide alternative routes for blood to flow through in case of blockages.
+Veins can have valves that prevent the backflow of the blood that was being pumped against gravity by the surrounding muscles.
+In humans, arteries do not have valves except for the two 'arteries' that originate from the heart's ventricles.

+Early estimates by Danish physiologist August Krogh suggested that the total length of capillaries in human muscles could reach approximately 100000 km (assuming a high muscle mass human body, like that of a bodybuilder).
+However, later studies suggest a more conservative figure of 9000–19000 km taking into account updated capillary density and average muscle mass in adults.

 Types

 There are various kinds of blood vessels: